sagustavo/dotfiles/README.md

 After installing everything, if you open the zsh in VS Code, you might notice that some characters don't display properly:
 ![BUGGY TERMINAL]()

 If that's your case, first make sure you have [MesloLGS font](https://github.com/romkatv/powerlevel10k#manual-font-installation) installed.
-Then you gotta go to ``VS Code > Settings > Remote (WSL: Ubuntu)``, then in the [Font Family field you paste the following](https://youngstone89.medium.com/how-to-change-font-for-terminal-in-visual-studio-code-c3305fe6d4c2#:~:text=Press%20command%20%2B%20shift%20%2B%20P%20in,json%E2%80%9D%20and%20open%20it.&text=Here%2C%20you've%20got%20to,personal%20shell%20editor%20like%20iTerm.): ``MesloLGS NF Regular``.
+Then you gotta go to ``VS Code > Settings > Remote (WSL: Ubuntu)``, then [paste the following in the Font Family field](https://youngstone89.medium.com/how-to-change-font-for-terminal-in-visual-studio-code-c3305fe6d4c2#:~:text=Press%20command%20%2B%20shift%20%2B%20P%20in,json%E2%80%9D%20and%20open%20it.&text=Here%2C%20you've%20got%20to,personal%20shell%20editor%20like%20iTerm.): ``MesloLGS NF Regular``.

 Also if you come up with access errors while using Docker, give it a try to this command: ``sudo usermod -aG docker $USER``